 Options include programmes where the developer pays, installs and operates through to fully funded options provided by third parties with the developer still benefiting through reduced capital expenditure, energy costs and risk.
 On an overall risk/reward basis it has been some time since we’ve seen such a solid opportunity.

-In another example, we're is advising an affordable housing provider to assess the most efficient deployment of technologies across a site and the delivery mechanisms that are available.
+In another example, we're advising an affordable housing provider on how to assess the most efficient deployment of technologies across a site and the delivery mechanisms that are available.

 From developers to landowners, local authorities to asset managers, we work with clients to help understand the options and bring competition to the appointment of a provider.
 We help clients consider distributed generation, demand-side response, behind-the-meter generation, energy storage and capacity trading.
 Hosting an energy project really is a great way to realise additional value from an estate.